olofbjorck/twitterVisualizations/README.md

     **Note:** I've only used and tested it in Chrome.

 If that's working, we're set to add data.
-If there's no `/data/` folder in the `twitterVisualizations` folder, create one by (while located in the `twitterVisualizations` folder):

-`
-$ mkdir data
-`

-In the `/data/` folder, add the user of interest data and the Twitter network data (the graph isn't working yet).
-Then, in `userTimeline.js` and in `tree.js`, make sure the filenames are correct.
+Change the dummy_data files to real data and change the filenames in the JavaScript files.

 # Data format